kimanheng/LearnPython/README.md

 <br>
 <b>Disclaimer: </b>
 * This is for study purpose only.
-* This is just a bunch of project, not a single working app.
+* This is just a bunch of class activites, not a single working app.
 * Feel free to use my code, but you come here to learn.